-5 units, Win (Iyengar)
+5 units, not given this year (Iyengar, S)

 COMM 162.
 Analysis of Political Campaigns-(Graduate students register for 262; same as POLISCI 323S.)
 Seminar.
 The evolution of American political campaigns, and the replacement of the political party by the mass media as intermediary between candidates and voters.
 Academic literature on media strategies, the relationship between candidates and the press, the effects of campaigns on voter behavior, and inconsistencies between media campaigns and democratic norms.
 Do media-based campaigns enable voters to live up to their civic responsibility?
 Has the need for well-financed campaigns increased the influence of elites over nominations?
 Have citizens become disengaged?
 GER:DB-SocSci